 Designed for credentialed clergy seeking to provide counseling within congregational communities, the Professional Ministry concentration combines the core courses of the MA in Counseling Ministry with additional Psychology courses.
 This concentration expands to clergy who follow a more clinical approach within and beyond the local congregation and must, by means of that public expansion, interact with and collaborate with professional licensed therapists.

 Research Thesis Concentration (12 additional units)

 Students choosing the Research Thesis concentration will complete the same core program but will focus on preparing to engage in direct research related to Professional and Ministry Counseling in the congregational context.
 The thesis committee chair person will oversee the process of the Thesis from proposal to presentation.
 Students selecting this concentration should see the Program Director for details.

 Balancing the Spiritual with the Psychological

 Graduates come away from the program with a solid foundation in clinical approaches to counseling, supplemented with extensive knowledge of relational counseling in a congregational community setting.
-The specialized curriculum draws from core marriage and family therapy courses offered in the MS Program and integrates them with corresponding courses in Christian Behavioral Sciences with a focus on church-based counseling.

 Through the Christian Behavioral Sciences coursework students gain a strong understanding of relational issues from a theological as well as psychological perspective.
 In keeping with the university's spiritual mission, CBU's MA in Counseling Ministry prepares students to address the whole person — mind, body and soul.